Military personnel: Demographics

 Military personnel may be conscripted (recruited by compulsion under the law) or recruited by attracting civilians to join the armed forces.
 Most personnel at the start of their military career are young adults.
 For example, in 2013 the average age of a United States Army soldier beginning initial training was 20.7 years.

 Most personnel are male.
 The proportion of female personnel varies internationally; for example, it is approximately 3% in India, 10% in the UK, 13% in Sweden, 16% in the U.S., and 27% in South Africa.
 Many state armed forces that recruit women ban them from ground close-quarters combat roles.
+The general focus for use of female personnel is to free men up to fight.

 Personnel who join as officers tend to be upwardly mobile young adults from age 18.
 Most enlisted personnel have a childhood background of relative socio-economic deprivation.
 For example, after the US suspended conscription in 1973, "the military disproportionately attracted African American men, men from lower-status socioeconomic backgrounds, men who had been in nonacademic high school programs, and men whose high school grades tended to be low".
 However, a 2020 study suggests that U.S. Armed Forces personnel's socio-economic status are at parity or slightly higher than the civilian population, and that the most disadvantaged socio-economic groups are less likely to meet the requirements of the modern U.S. military.
 As an indication of the socio-economic background of British Army personnel, in 2015 three-quarters of its youngest recruits had the literacy skills normally expected of an 11-year-old or younger, and 7% had a reading age of 5–7.